How Many Breast Milk Storage Bags Do I Need?

 While most, if not all breast milk storage bags come pre-sterilised for immediate use, not all are reusable.
 Although disposable breast milk bags do mean less cleaning or washing-up, you will end up buying larger quantities which in turn, becomes more expensive and creates more plastic waste.

 Cherub Baby breast milk storage bags are reusable (up to five times per bag).
 Each bag has a ziplock and is made from 100% BPA Free durable plastic that is pre-sterilised so you can start using the breast milk bags straight away.
-Reusable breast milk storage bags mean less waste and are easier on your pocket.
+In addition, reusable breast milk storage bags mean less waste and are easier on your pocket.

 To reuse a breast milk bag simply wash each individual bag with warm soapy water after use, rinse with clean water and then leave the breast milk bag open in a steamer or steriliser.